 And till then it's this coffee thing?

 Yup.
 It's time to change their tastes around here—Change of empire change of beverage of choice for the natives.
 That's what I think.
 Hey maybe ---Come to think of it I'll look into buying some of the slopes in Swat valley they may be going cheap, now that we've got our minions clearing out the land for us.
 I could grow coffee there.
 Maybe—I'll come along with you when you head out for your humanitarian visit tomorrow?
 Have a look see myself, do a little reccy for real estate.
 What d'ya say?
 Yes?

 No. So you're calling it quits?

 You bet.
-After buying as many rugs as I possibly could lay out, fold, roll up, stack, give away—after becoming an expert in kilims—and tribal carpets—After filing reports, networking —showing around the umpteenth visiting Stateside big wig on his fact finding mission---After making up stories, to fit their needs, I should say our needs and strong arming the big muckimucks around here---after all that well then—it came time to go.
+After buying as many rugs as I possibly could lay out, fold, roll up, stack, give away—and after becoming an expert in kilims—and tribal carpets—and after filing reports, networking —showing around the umpteenth visiting Stateside big wig on his fact finding mission---After making up stories, to fit their needs, I should say our needs and strong arming the big muckimucks around here---after all that and then some---well then—it came time to go.

 To do what?
 To where?

 Twenty nine years—

 Exactly!
 Give or take the mismatch in the Andes.
 Yeah.
 Wow.
 That long huh?
 Half of this country's existence almost: as Pakistan.
-I’ve gotten pretty used to people asking me to save them.
+I've gotten pretty used to people asking me to save them.
 Please Mr. Stanley save us!
 Getting that from pretty important people is heady stuff, let me tell you—Generals—Presidents—Prime Ministers!
 Well I felt responsible.
 Heck, I still do!
 Yeah it gives me a high---a buzz a really upper in the morning.
 It's my daily fix.
 And I decided to stay.